tdwg/bdq/tg2/_review/docs/tutorial/index.md

 **Purpose**: If different users of the Test might have slightly different data quality needs with regard to that Test, consider generalizing the Test with a parameter.

 Different users of a Test might have slightly different data quality needs with regard to that Test.
-For example, checking if elevation values are in range within national boundaries for some national data set, rather than more general global minimum and maximum possible elevations.
+For example, checking if elevation values are in range within national boundaries for some national dataset, rather than more general global minimum and maximum possible elevations.
 In such cases, in BDQ, the Test can be generalized with one or parameters, allowing different users to specify slightly different behaviors for the Test, while retaining the same internal logic.

 In this Test, we are simply checking for the presence of a value in `dwc:footprintWKT`, so there is no need to generalize the Test with a parameter.